AidLift/AidLift_Drone/README.md

 AidLift is an innovative AI-powered autonomous drone system designed to revolutionize emergency response and humanitarian aid during natural disasters.

 Mission
-To enhance disaster relief efforts by providing:
+To enhance fire relief efforts by providing:

   > Rapid situational assessment